The York County Fire Police Certification Program

 Why take the York County tests when the International Fire Service Accreditation Congress offers the same thing?
 The IFSAC program was developed from the York County program through Bucks County Community College.
 The IFSAC program uses the York County Operations Level as a prerequisite to their testing, and is equal to our Operations Level.
 They do not offer the Responder or Supervisory Levels nor do they offer the badge holder with plates advertising for quick recognition at incidents.
 We work together, not separately, on this program.

 In 2010, due to the upcoming NFPA regulations governing Traffic Control, the York County Association put this program on hold.
 IFSAC is also on hold until NFPA is done.
 Now that NFPA is in effect, it will have to be determined whether IFSAC or Pro-Board will conduct certification exams.
 The Fire Academy will begin testing the Certification in February, 2019 - we'll keep you advised!

-In the meantime, any County who wishes to be tested can, through RSC, run a program - Lancaster County will run one on May 7th, 2016.
+In the meantime, any County who wishes to be tested can, through RSC, run a program.

 Copyright (c) 2008-2019, Roadway Safety Consulting